readysettech/docs-old/docs/reference/telemetry.md

 - **Deployment Finished**: The ReadySet installer finished deploying a new instance of ReadySet
 - **Deployment Torn Down**: The ReadySet installer finished tearing down a deployment
 - **Installer Finished**: The ReadySet installer exited successfully
+- **Query Parse Failed**: ReadySet failed to parse a query, but the upstream was able to
+- **Create Cache**: A CREATE CACHE statement was executed
+- **Show Caches**: The SHOW CACHES statement was executed
+- **Show Proxied Queries**: The SHOW PROXIED QUERIES statement was executed
+- **Snapshot Complete**: ReadySet successfully snapshotted the upstream database
+- **Upstream Connected**: ReadySet successfully connected to the upstream database